ipython/ipython/docs/source/development/messaging.rst

 * Important: ensure that we have a good solution for magics like %edit.
 It's likely that with the payload concept we can build a full solution, but not 100% clear yet.

-* Finishing the details of the heartbeat protocol.

-* Signal handling: specify what kind of information kernel should broadcast (or not) when it receives signals.

 .. include:: ../links.txt